castlele/kbase/devops/web_services.md

 ## Servers Software

 - **Apache**: Open source web server.
 Can be used as static, dynamic and reverse-proxy server
-- **Nginx**: Open source web server with high performance and low resource usage.
+- **[[nginx]]**: Open source web server with high performance and low resource usage.
 Main feature of nginx is that it can process high amount of connections.
 It can process requests asynchronously.
 - **Microsoft IIS**